Advice on how to prepare your puppy for life post-lockdown

 To find a properly qualified dog trainer look for one who is recognised by the Animal Behaviour & Training Council (ABTC).
 The following dog training networks are ABTC-accredited, and only use and promote positive and force-free training techniques:

 How to look after a puppy when working full-time

 If you have been furloughed or are working from home, you have probably got into a good routine with caring for your puppy.
 That said, if you are working from home you may have also discovered that puppies are quite demanding.
 You may not be getting as much work done as you would have liked!

-If you think you will be returning to working in an office, or are likely to be away from the home for chunks of the day, you will need to organise day care for your dog.
+If you will be returning to working in an office, or are likely to be away from the home for chunks of the day, you will need to organise day care for your dog.
 This could be doggy day care or a dog walker, depending on what is most suitable for your dog and your lifestyle.
-Do your research now, and start to make some enquiries about availability post-lockdown (whenever that may be!)
+Read more about having a puppy and working full-time.